Students have the opportunity to participate in various extra activities if they meet the academic and behavioral criteria.

 Prayer Partners

 Students in the middle school are paired with students in the primary grades and act as role models in faith formation and service.
-Prayer partners attend school mass together and participate in service oriented activities as well as school wide special events including our Harvest Fest and Walk-a-Thon.
+Prayer partners attend school mass together and participate in service oriented activities as well as school wide special events including our Walk-a-Thon.
 Children develop deep bonds with each other which helps cultivate the family atmosphere at St Bernadette School.

 Reading Olympics